Skip to content

 Of course, users aren’t the only victims here.
 Reports suggest that small-to-medium-sized businesses (SMBs) are targeted 43% of the time by cyberattacks, and the average cost of cybercrime for an organization is estimated to be $13 million per year.
 Reports even suggest that as many as 33 billion records will be stolen annually by 2023, indicating that the industry still has a long way to go in protecting user privacy.

-Fortunately, new solutions are emerging, and the global cybersecurity market is projected to reach $300 billion in value by 2024.
-Chief among these tactics will be the unique, personalized ways that companies manage user data collection through cookies, banners, consent forms, and more.
+Recent estimates show that the global cybersecurity market is set to reach $300 billion in value by 2028.
+Chief among these tactics will be the growing adoption of cloud technologies, internet-of-things, and AI applications, as well as the unique, personalized ways that companies manage user data collection through cookies, banners, consent forms, and more.

 65% of respondents agree that excessive cookie use raises privacy concerns – yet, 60% of buyers are willing to share more data to receive personalized benefits.
 (Deloitte)